christiancompton/backup-cloudant/README.md

-# CouchDB Backup & Object Storage Overview
+# CouchDB Backup & Cloud Object Storage Overview

-This web application is intended to backup all documents in a CouchDB database, such as Cloudant, to IBM's Object Storage for Bluemix.
+This web application is intended to backup all documents in a CouchDB database, such as [Cloudant](https://console.bluemix.net/docs/services/cloudant/), to [IBM Cloud Object Storage](https://console.bluemix.net/docs/services/cloud-object-storage/) for Bluemix.

 For detailed information about how to perform these operations, see the [developerWorks recipe](https://developer.ibm.com/recipes/tutorials/object-storage-cloudant-backup/) that uses this project.